Rappsilber-Laboratory/xidocs/md/history/index.md

 ### Delete a Search ###
 Delete a search by pressing the button in the *Delete* column for a search.
 If the button is not present, you don't have the rights to delete it.
 A dialog will then appear asking if you are sure you wish to delete the search - as this cannot be undone unless you are a superuser.

+### Restart a Search ###
+Similarly, buttons in the *Restart* column allow the restarting of a stalled search.
+Again, the buttons only appear if you have the requisite rights.

 ### Other Information ###
 Other columns show additional meta-data relating to individual searches.